 The Dutch Tax Authority has designated the Friends Foundation as a Public Benefit Organization (ANBI).
 This means that your donations are tax deductible for income tax, subject to conditions.
 Also, the Foundation is exempt from gift tax for your contribution.

 Prof. Dr. Pieter Roelfsema (treasurer).
 He is also Director of the Netherlands Institute for Neuroscience.

 In accordance with the Articles of Association, the members of board and supervisory board do not receive payment for their work, but do have a right to compensation of costs incurred for performing their duties.
 However, in practice they do not exercise this right.

-The annual and financial report for the year 2015, as well as the policy plan for 2017 are available in Dutch and are published on the Dutch page.
+The annual and financial report, as well as the policy plan are available in Dutch and are published on the Dutch pages regarding the foundation.